ppy/osu-wiki/news/2017/2017-11-29-beatmap-spotlights-october-2017.md

 [![](/wiki/shared/news/2017-11-29-beatmap-spotlights-october-2017/on-the-fm.jpg)](https://osu.ppy.sh/beatmapsets/609679)

-Thanks to ::Ascendance::{ user=2931883 }, together with ::ZiRoX::{ user=200768 }, [Spectator](https://osu.ppy.sh/users/702598), ::Hareimu::{ user=4138746 }, [Sorcerer](https://osu.ppy.sh/users/1913190), and ::Emiru::{ user=3306180 }, we can get shaking somehow with On the FM this month.
+Thanks to ::Ascendance::{ user=2931883 }, together with ::ZiRoX::{ user=200768 }, ::Spectator::{ user=702598 }, ::Hareimu::{ user=4138746 }, ::Sorcerer::{ user=1913190 }, and ::Emiru::{ user=3306180 }, we can get shaking somehow with On the FM this month.

 Covering a full spread, this mapset successfully gives out colorful presentation of "shaking" for every level.
 Repetitive zig-zag walks, connected shaking sliders, consecutive 1/8 doubles, or even constant crazy 1/4 Hyperdashes, all these wonderful patterns help us step into a different world of catching fruits.
 I can promise that from newbie players to top players, everyone can enjoy this mapset with "shaking".

 [![](/wiki/shared/news/2017-11-29-beatmap-spotlights-october-2017/despacito.jpg)](https://osu.ppy.sh/beatmapsets/665562)

-Love it or hate it, however you might feel about this song, it cannot be denied that ::Ascendance::{ user=2931883 } and [Spectator](https://osu.ppy.sh/users/702598) have created a fantastic pair of osu!catch difficulties.
+Love it or hate it, however you might feel about this song, it cannot be denied that ::Ascendance::{ user=2931883 } and ::Spectator::{ user=702598 } have created a fantastic pair of osu!catch difficulties.
 Weaving between the strong drums and energetic vocals, both difficulties capture the song's essence wonderfully.

 Ascendance's Rain makes great use of big hyperdashes whilst Spectator's Overdose turns things up a notch with quicker snaps for faster hyperdashes and more direction changes to deliver all the challenge this song has to offer.
 So even if you've heard this song a thousand times already, try giving it just a couple more for these great difficulties.

 [![](/wiki/shared/news/2017-11-29-beatmap-spotlights-october-2017/utopiosphere.jpg)](https://osu.ppy.sh/beatmapsets/522132)

 Do you still remember the utopia we've seen in the CWC 2017 semifinals?
-This time we can share the Utopiosphere -Platonism- created by ::Benny-::{ user=4023183 }, [Tyrell](https://osu.ppy.sh/users/4598862), and ::Nelly::{ user=4741164 } in the ranked section!
+This time we can share the Utopiosphere -Platonism- created by ::Benny-::{ user=4023183 }, ::Tyrell::{ user=4598862 }, and ::Nelly::{ user=4741164 } in the ranked section!

 The spread of this mapset is pretty balanced, and you can enjoy some interesting challenges in the higher difficulties.
 With general patterns in convenient flow, gimmicky long sliders, and sudden direction changes alongside speed up curves, there really is a lot of variety.
 With such diverse talent, this mapset will not disappoint you!